 New plumbing and drainage regulatory arrangements

-On 1 January 2013, the Office of Fair Trading became the single plumbing and drainage regulator for all on-site plumbing and drainage work in NSW.
+On 1 January 2013, NSW Fair Trading became the single plumbing and drainage regulator for all on-site plumbing and drainage work in NSW.

 Liquid trade waste